Our Disclosure

 This increase was part of changes proposed in Budget 2021 “to improve the financial security of Canadians in retirement after a lifetime of hard work.”

-All seniors will see increases in their OAS benefits in 2024 based on indexing to inflation or the Consumer Price Index (CPI).
+Unfortunately, seniors will not see increases in their OAS benefits in the first quarter of 2025 based on indexing to inflation or the Consumer Price Index (CPI).

 Starting in July 2022, older Canadians aged 75 and older saw a 10% increase in their monthly OAS pension payment.